Latest posts

 • Applying International Law to Resistance and Irregular Combatants

-The Resistance Hub Introduction International Humanitarian Law (IHL), commonly known as the law of armed conflict, seeks to balance military necessity with humanitarian principles.
-These legal frameworks apply to state and non-state actors, including resistance movements and irregular combatants.
-However, using these principles in modern conflicts remains complex, particularly when considering issues like proportionality, targeting,…
+International Humanitarian Law (IHL)—commonly referred to as the law of armed conflict—establishes the rules that balance military necessity with humanitarian protection.
+These legal frameworks bind both state and non-state actors, including resistance movements and irregular combatants.
+Yet, the application of IHL in modern conflicts is increasingly complex, particularly when addressing proportionality, targeting, and legal accountability

 Read more